phoenixframework/phoenix_live_view/guides/client/js-interop.md

     `loading` - The list of elements locked with loading classes for this ref.

     `lock` – A function which accepts a list of DOM nodes to lock with the same lock applied to the event's target element.
+And returns a promise which resolves when the push has been acknowledged by the server.

     `unlock` – A function which accepts a list of DOM nodes to unlock.
 The lock tracking attributes are removed, along with the loading state class names.

-Additionally, the `phx:unlock` event is dispatched.
+    `getAck` - A function which returns a promise that resolves when the push has been acknowledged by the server.

-  `phx:lock:[event]` – A specific lock for an event was applied to the element.
-Allows a script
+  `phx:push:[event]` – A specific push for an event was sent and lock applied to the element.
-    to more easily distinguish where a lock originated.
+    Allows a script to more easily distinguish where a lock originated.
 Contains the same attributes as `phx:lock`.
 For example `<button phx-click="save">` could be listened for via:

-        this.addEventListener("phx:lock:save", ({detail}) => console.log("locked", detail.ref))
+        this.addEventListener("phx:push:save", ({detail}) => console.log("locked", detail.ref))

-   `phx:unlock` – A lock was removed from the previously locked element, with the
+   `phx:ack` – An acknowledgement was received and lock was removed from the previously locked
-     following detail:
+     element, with the following detail:

-     `ref` – The lock's ref.
+     `ref` – The lock's ref
      `event` – The name of the phx binding event

-   `phx:unlock:[event]` – A lock was removed from the previously locked element for a given
+   `phx:ack:[event]` – An acknowledgement was received and lock was removed from the previously
-     event, with the following detail:
+     locked element for a given event, with the following detail:

      `ref` – The lock's ref.
      `event` – The name of the phx binding event